Letter to Pergamum [PUR guh muhm]

 Failure to repent produces consequences: I am coming to you quickly

-I will make war against them with the sword of My mouth.
+Or else I will come unto thee quickly, and will fight against them with the sword of my mouth.

 Praise the Lord that I will miss that war!